Banqueting House: Legacy

+Later history

 James II was the last monarch to live at Whitehall; William III and Mary II preferred to live elsewhere and eventually reconstructed Hampton Court Palace.
 Following the fire which destroyed Whitehall Palace, the Banqueting Hall became redundant for the purpose for which it was designed, and it was converted to a chapel to replace the Chapel Royal of Whitehall, which had been destroyed in the fire and was used to host concerts.
 It remained a chapel before being given to the Royal United Services Institute by Queen Victoria in 1893.
 Highly controversial plans to partition the large mansion house space in the service of offices for the Institution were quickly dropped in favour of the creation of a museum which displayed personal items of famous commanders and included the skeleton of Napoleon's horse.
+From the 1930s the main attraction was a series of 15 dioramas, showing the history of Britain, largely from a military angle.
 The museum closed in 1962, and the great south window, closed up by the RUSI, was restored.

 Today, the banqueting hall is open for tours and use as a venue space.